 Small WIP & value sketches amid the rubble

-23 04 2008A series of wet gray days have kept me from painting outside, so I’ve spent some time putting my studio (and myself!) back together in the aftermath of the workshop.
-For me, “spring cleaning” always seems to make things look worse before they get better.
+/A series of wet gray days have kept me from painting outside, so I've spent some time putting my studio(and myself!) back together in the aftermath of the workshop.
+For me, "spring cleaning" always seems to make things look worse before they get better.

-I have little piles around me…piles of books, of paperwork, and also a small pile of unfinished paintings.
+I have little piles around me...piles of books, of paperwork, and also a small pile of unfinished paintings.
 Among the latter is this demo painting that I started in the workshop, which I may noodle around with and bring to a more finished state.
-It’s small, just 12×9″, so we’re talking maybe just orzo or macaroni-sized noodling.
+It's small, just 12x9", so we're talking maybe just orzo or macaroni-sized noodling.

 I started this workshop demo talking about composition and values and how they related to each other.
 Since we were working with the limitations of photographs, I wanted to try to get folks to think about the possibility of composition beyond just what they saw in front of them in the picture.
 When I’m painting en plein air, I will often do a series of small value sketches before I jump right into painting.
 I will use this same approach too in the studio, to develop my design.